| |

 routine of back exercises designed to teach strengthening and

 patterns.
-It provides the patient with movement awareness, knowlege of
+It provides the patient with movement awareness, knowledge of

 safe postures, and functional strength and coordination that promotes